paolodelia99/jaxfin/README.md

 ### Sanity checks

 Since we want to keep the library maintainable over the long run, this implies that code has to attain to certain standards.
-Achieve the following scripts have been provided
+To achieve that the following scripts have been provided

 - `scripts\run-pylint.bat`: This script runs Pylint, a tool that checks for errors in Python code, enforces a coding standard, and looks for code smells.
 It can also look for certain type errors, it can recommend suggestions about how particular blocks can be refactored and can offer you details about the code's complexity.
 - `scripts\run-tests.bat`: This script runs the unit tests for the project.